 - How painful your injuries are

-- What your plan for the day is, and if you can do everything
+- Your plans for the day is, and if you can do everything

 - Any physical therapy exercises you do